FilipKernan/Repetier-Firmware/README.md

 Replace the Configuration.h file with the Configuration.h.HatchboxAlpha, then start Arduino and build, upload, then power cycle the printer.

-Replace the Configuration.h file with the Configuration.h.HatchboxAlpha, then start Arduino and build, upload, then power cycle the printer.

 ## Version 0.92.8
 * Cleaner code base.
 * Pulse dense modulation for heater and fans.